 Answered By: Linda Cifelli

 A scholarly (peer-reviewed) article has gone through a review process before publication.
 During this review process, the article is evaluated (critiqued) by experts in the academic discipline.
 This type of journal is sometimes called a "refereed" journal.
+If you are ever unsure if an article is peer-reviewed, reach out to a Librarian for assistance and they will be able to help!

 Here are some tips for identifying a peer-reviewed article: